topherCantrell/computerarcheology/content/CoCo/Pyramid/README.md

 In the CoCo version of the game, PLUGH does nothing.
 But in the TRS80 version the code run through the scripts for all the rooms and "rolls" the NORTH, SOUTH, EAST, and WEST directions by a random offset!
 You type NORTH but you go EAST instead.

+# Corrections

+I had originally said that Arnstein's code was a descendant of Platt's ADV550.
+Kai Wen Lee points out that it has none of Platt's extensions and is more like a subset of the original WOOD0350.